Cluster Deployment

 SCRATCH_PATH_ROOT |

-PuppyGraph's high availability (HA) consists of two parts: Leader nodes HA and Compute nodes HA.
+PuppyGraph high availability has two parts: leader HA and compute HA.

 Leader nodes consist of one leader and multiple followers.
 Followers continuously synchronize metadata with the leader and monitor each other's health.
-When the leader node becomes unavailable, followers automatically elect a new leader among themselves, ensuring continuous availability of cluster management.
+When the leader becomes unavailable, the followers elect a new one, keeping cluster management available.

 Enabling HA